 - 35 GB free disk space.
-This amount of disk space accommodates Visual Studio 2013 Community Edition, the required SDKs, the MozillaBuild package, the Mercurial source repository and enough free disk space to compile.
-A fast SSD is recommended; the Firefox build process is I/O-intensive.
+This amount of disk space accommodates Visual Studio 2015 Community Edition, the required SDKs, the MozillaBuild package, the Mercurial source repository and enough free disk space to compile.
+A solid-state hard disk is recommended; the Firefox build process is I/O-intensive.